mltaskova/CSC262-Scheduling/README.md

 ### Extra Credit Opportunities:

 - Do (some of) it again, but in plain C.
+- Do it in Python or another programming language instead.
 - Try outputting HTML tables or SVG for automatically generating snazzy diagrams.
 - Generate input files automatically.
 - The schedulers run are configurable part of the input.